 Most packages are rebuilds, backports and/or updates from latest (or upcoming) LTS or release and thus are following recent debian/ubuntu standards and conventions.
 All packages are updated to the latest release.
 Switching back and forth should be no problem if not using the extra options and optimalisations my builds might be providing.

-Builds are now automated (thanks to Danila Vershinin’s lastversion), so when a new version is released a cronjob will build it as soon as possible, except if there is any breakage of patches in which case I’ll try to fix is manually as soon as possible.
+Most builds are now automated (thanks to Danila Vershinin’s lastversion), so when a new version is released a cronjob will build it as soon as possible, except if there is any breakage of patches in which case I’ll try to fix is manually as soon as possible.
+If there is a package out-of-date for too long, please inform me 😉

 Currently the builds are available for:

-- Debian Bullseye, Buster and Stretch (packages for stretch are not compiled with latest 1.1.1 openssl)
+- Debian Bookworm, Bullseye, Buster and Stretch (packages for stretch are not compiled with latest 1.1.1 openssl)

 - Ubuntu Bionic, Focal and rolling/devel